Mr. Sterdley, make sure we don't lose that guy on line four.

 And everybody over the weekend was talking about this poll, but for the wrong reason.

-In a rematch of the 2012 presidential election, if it were held today, Mitt Romney would beat Obama in a land slide.
+In a rematch of the 2012 presidential election, if it were held today, Mitt Romney would beat Obama in a landslide.

-Something like uh what what is the number?
+Something like, what is the number?

-It's uh 5344, nine points.
+It's 5344, nine points.

 But that's not the news.

-The reason CNN released the poll is because after they tell tell us that, they then point out that that doesn't matter.
+The reason CNN released the poll is because after they tell us that, they then point out that that doesn't matter.

-That Hillary would beat Romney today by what is it?
+That Hillary would beat Romney today by, what is it?

-Uh there's so many numbers in this.
+There's so many numbers in this.

 The point is that while Romney would clean Obama's clock if the election were today in a landslide, the real news that CNN points out is that Hillary would beat Romney today by a sizable margin.

-I'm trying to find the number here, folks, and I just there's too many numbers.
+I'm trying to find the number here, folks, and I just, there's too many numbers.

 But that still's not the point.